Morlam Show Notes

 Synopsis of lyrics: The young man wants a wife, and prays for one, so they can be together everywhere.
 It's a shame not to have a wife.
 Seeing others who have a wife and children makes him jealous.
 He wants a wife, because a man without a wife is shameful.

 13. Rock Slaang: "Motocy Hang" (Broken Motorcycle).
 (4:09) Motocy Hang captures the quintessential elements of morlam: rural setting, a love triangle, and conflict exemplified by western influences, wealth, and the desire for social advancement.
 Here, the rapid-fire 16th notes of the khaen form the rhythmic theme taken up by guitar, bass and keyboards, and the band is staged in front of a tin-roof country building.
 The action portrays a typical story that could be played out in any number of Isaan towns, and is a tale with no villains.
 A teacher and his girlfriend are riding on his tired moto, when it breaks down in the road.
 Disgusted, the girlfriend angrily throws a flower on the ground, and yells at her boyfriend, displaying "marayat-mai-dee" (the bad manner).
-A young policeman with a pick up truck comes to the rescue, putting the moto (and the boyfriend), in the truck bed, while the girlfriend sits up front, next to him.
+A young policeman with a pick-up truck comes to the rescue, putting the moto (and the boyfriend), in the truck bed, while the girlfriend sits up front, next to him.
 The girl, in making a choice between the two men, realizes that her value will diminish with age.
 The teacher and the policeman have made career decisions that will lead them down different paths: the former has little money, but occupies a social position that will enhance with age, while the policeman has instant prestige.
 There are subtle messages throughout the video, including the girl’s laughter when she accidentally stalls the policeman’s truck while attempting to learn to drive it, a contrast with her disdain when the teacher’s moto stalls.

 Synopsis of lyrics: The girl wants to go with another man because he has a better job.
 No woman wants a poor guy.

 14. Rock Slaang: "Ngan Bun" (Temple Fair) (3:56) Small country fairs are often associated with temples, and held on their grounds.
 Here, a man throws a party, the guests bring booze or an envelope, and he wais (bows, with his hands held together) when taking the envelope, which contains money.
-Because he's "poo-yai", and throwing the party, it's the bad manner to ask for money, but he expresses relief every time he gets an envelope, surrepticiously lancing at the money.
+Because he's "poo-yai", and throwing the party, it's the bad manner to ask for money, but he expresses relief every time he gets an envelope, surreptitiously glancing at the money.
 Several of the guests, incidentally, are the individuals seen in song #12.
 Lots of Mekong (Thai whiskey) is drunk, but the well-loved Mekong label never shows.
 This a great example of a party song, with much drinking, carousing, dancing, and overall sanuk (fun).

 Synopsis of lyrics: Celebrations are a Thai tradition, and often last all day and all night.
 Drink, have fun, and get drunk.
 This celebration doesn't happen often.

 Synopsis of lyrics: My husband doesn't know how to make a wife happy.
 He doesn't know how to talk to me, and there are plenty of other good men out there.
-I'ms thinking of leaving... should I leave my husband?
+I'm thinking of leaving... should I leave my husband?

 Two Cambodian songs